piyumalanthony/sinhala-lyrics-elastic/README.md

 ## Song corpus
 •	track_id – unique identifier for the music track

-•	track_name – Sinhala track name
+•	sinhala_track_name  – Sinhala track name

-•	track_name_english – track name in Singlish
+•	singlish_track_name  – track name in Singlish

 •	track_rating – user rating for the track

-•	album_name – the album where the song was included
+•	sinhala_album_name  – the album where the song was included

-•	album_name_english – the name of the album where the song was included
+•	singlish_album_name  – the name of the album where the song was included

-•	artist_name – name of the artist who belongs the song
+•	sinhala_artist_name  – name of the artist who belongs the song

-•	artist_name_english – artist name in Singlish
+•	singlish_artist_name – artist name in Singlish

 •	artist_rating – rating of the artist